 It’s easy to see why Albuquerque, New Mexico is frequently voted as one of the top ten cities for families to visit.
 It’s got everything from museums and natural outdoor wonders to amusement parks and more.
 And the best part?
-It’s all affordably priced; Some of it is even free!
+It’s all affordably priced, and some of it is even free!

 In this post are some of the best spots to take your family.
 They will want to keep coming back for more.